Nikon Monarch 5 16x56 HD Review

 The thick eye cups mean these aren’t ideal for those (like me) with a narrow inter-pupillary distance.
 If your eyes are set quite close or you have a smallish face, try before you buy.

-These don’t look enormous hanging around my neck, unlike some big-eye binos, but I’d probably get a few sniggers from the local birders if I took them down the prom’ to watch the Egrets on a Sunday afternoon.
+These don’t look enormous hanging around my neck, unlike some big-eye binos, but I might get a few sniggers from the local birders if I took them down the prom’ to watch the Egrets on a Sunday afternoon.

 Testing the Monarchs on a typically wet Lakeland day.